Discordi0/Practice/HBT/Machines/Bucket.md

 ![](../../Img/Pasted%20image%2020250508145324.png)

-I uploaded a phpinfo file to see what it return
+I uploaded a phpinfo file to see what it returns and got this.

 ![](../../Img/Pasted%20image%2020250508150552.png)